Law enforcement in the Czech Republic

-State Agencies
+State agencies

 Municipal police

 Any municipality in the Czech Republic, no matter how large or small, may decide to establish its own Municipal police (Obecní policie or Městská policie in cities) by a local ordinance.
+In 2024, 390 municipalities (out of 6.254) established its own Municipal Police, employing 8.500 municipal police officers.
 Municipal police authority is generally limited to the area of given municipality, however neighboring municipalities may conclude agreement which extends authority of a given municipal police also over its territory (this is usually used by small municipalities located adjacent to large towns in order to save funds).
 Municipal police department is controlled by the mayor or another authorized member of the municipal council.
 The emergency phone number of the municipal police is 156.

 Municipal police have jurisdiction over misdemeanors, supervise and protect the safety of citizens and properties, public order, collaborate within their competence with the state police in terms of safety on the roads, deal with offenses and other wrongs, etc. Officers of municipal police are armed and usually patrol on foot, bike, or car.
 Municipal police cannot investigate crimes and doesn't take investigations, municipal policemen secure the suspects on the scene (also can transport suspects to the nearest state police station) and hand the case further to the state police for investigation.
 Officers of the municipal police in large cities are the basic public order keepers.
 Many municipal police agencies have common radio frequency with the state police to provide better and quicker response.
 This system is highly used in larger cities where it often happens that several municipal and state police units arrive to the scene at the same time.
 Municipal police often conducts common safety policing campaigns with the state police.
 Cooperation in general is on very high level.

 Unlike the state police officers, the municipal police officers are regarded as civilians.
 While in many other countries in Europe the municipal policemen are unarmed, the Czech municipal police officers all have firearms which they carry openly.
 Due to their civilian status they need to obtain a D category gun license in order to be able to be armed.